Symbian9/qmapshack-doc-wiki/DocFaqData.md

 * The workspace data can be linked to data in a database.
 When restarting QMS with a different configuration (with different databases) workspace data gets lost if a link to the database can't be restored!

+## Why are there no checkboxes for data in workspace projects?

+_(taken from discussion on [QMS issue 246](https://bitbucket.org/maproom/qmapshack/issues/246/feature-request-add-hide-and-show#comment-39109722))_

+This question is directly related to the design philosophy of QMS and in particular its workspace.

+There are 2 locations for GIS data in QMS with different purpose:

+* the databases
+* the workspace

+QMS databases are used to keep all GIS data together in a structured way and to save it permanently.
+Except for deletion no data manipulation is possible in databases.

+The QMS workspace is used for working with part of the data saved in databases (or in external files).

+If there is a need to display some data or to edit it, then the necessary data items (tracks, routes, waypoints) should be selected with the help of checkboxes in the database part of the data window.
+Being selected the data items appear in the workspace.
+Using this procedure guarantees that the workspace and as a consequence the map windows aren't cluttered with extra data.

+Loading all data objects into the workspace and then selecting the ones to work with would imply a much heavier load on the QMS rendering engine and thus lead to less performance.

 ## How to edit quickly the name of a project?

 **Compare:** [QMS issues list](https://bitbucket.org/maproom/qmapshack/issues/160/update-of-diary-after-adding-a-waypoint)